 If the violation is a violation of a special condition of probation as described above, the court may revoke probation and impose the balance of the original sentence, or any portion of the original sentence the court deems appropriate.

 The best approach to fighting a probation violation or avoiding incarceration will depend on the nature of the violation, the time remaining on your term of probation, and other factors.
 The first step in many cases is to deny the violation and force the prosecution to prove that the violation occurred.
 Though the burden of proof is lower in a probation violation case and you aren’t entitled to a jury, in some cases it is possible to beat the claim and avoid a determination that you have violated your probation.

-That’s one reason it’s important to talk to a Georgia criminal defense lawyer with extensive probation violation defense right away.
+That’s one reason it’s important to talk to an Augusta criminal defense lawyer with extensive probation violation defense right away.
 You may be enticed to “simplify” the process by admitting the violation.
 And, there are cases in which it may be to your advantage to admit the violation, but not without advice from an experienced probation violation attorney.
 Generally, if you are going to admit, it should be as part of an agreement that includes the consequences to be imposed.

 The goal of probation, for both the state and the criminal defendant, is to avoid or limit incarceration and focus on rehabilitation.
 I’m here to protect that path for you and give you every opportunity to avoid a determination that you’ve violated your probation.
 If that’s not the best approach in your case, I will work to minimize the consequences and keep you on the path toward completion of your probation.

 Probation violation cases are different from criminal charges and trials.
 So, it’s important that you choose an experienced probation violation lawyer to represent you if you’ve been accused of violating your probation by committing a new crime or failing to fulfill special conditions of your probation.